mathletedev/algomaths/scripts/README.md

 This is a list of all the algorithms included in this project!

+## Approximate Pi

+Pi is used to describe the relationship between the area of a circle and its area.
+Using the `random.random()` function, we can plot points and calculate their distance from the origin, allowing us to approximate pi using the formula `A = pi * r ^ 2`!

 ## Fibonacci

 The Fibonacci sequence is a famous pattern in mathematics.
 You start with 1 and 1, and then get the next number by adding the previous two together.
 For instance, the first few terms are: